Which country had the highest uranium production in the world in 2017? Kazakhstan topped the list, followed by Canada and Australia.

 Mine production: 2,917 tonnes

-Russia was in sixth place in terms of uranium production by country last year.
+Russia was in sixth place in terms of uranium production in 2017.
 Its 2016 output was 3,004 tonnes, while in 2017 its production came in at 2,917 tonnes.
 Despite the decrease, the overall trend is relatively steady considering 2,990 tonnes were produced dating back to 2014.

-The country is expected to increase its production in the coming years to meet its energy needs.
-Rosatom subsidiary ARMZ Uranium Holding owns the operating Priargunsky underground mine in Russia, and is working on developing the Vershinnoye deposit in Southern Siberia through its subsidiary JSC Khiagda.
-Production via in-situ leaching is expected to start sometime in 2018.
+The country is expected to increase its production in the coming years to meet its energy needs and the growing uranium demand around the world.
+Rosatom subsidiary ARMZ Uranium Holding owns the operating Priargunsky underground mine in Russia, and is working on developing the Vershinnoye deposit in Southern Siberia through a subsidiary.
+Production via in-situ leaching started in late 2018.

 Mine production: 2,404 tonnes

-Navoi Mining & Metallurgy Combinat (NMMC) is part of state holding company Kyzylkumredmetzoloto, and handles all the country’s uranium-mining activities.
-In April 2015, NMMC announced the government had approved plans to implement 27 projects to modernize its production facilities by 2019.
-Uzbekistan has two research reactors; one is being decommissioned and the other will be restarted in July 2017.
+Navoi Mining & Metallurgy Combinat (NMMC) is part of state holding company Kyzylkumredmetzoloto, and handles all the country’s uranium mining and processing activities.
+In April 2015, NMMC announced that the government had approved plans to implement 27 projects to modernize its production facilities by 2019.
+Uzbekistan had two research reactors at one point; however, one was decommissioned and the other was restarted in July 2017.

 Mine production: 1,885 tonnes